-What types of trademarks are recognized in Thailand?
+Which types of trademarks does the Law recognize in Thailand?

-Trademarks, collective marks, certification marks, and service marks may be registered in Thailand.
+It is possible to register trademarks, collective marks, certification marks, and service marks in Thailand.
 Marks may include three-dimensional designs, photographs, paintings, device, design, words, letters, numerals, phrases, configurations of goods, and unique color combinations.

-Thailand adheres to the International Classification for Goods and Services.
+Thailand follows the International Classification for Goods and Services, aka Nice Classification or NCL.
 There are 34 different classes of goods and eight different classes of services.
 If a trademark is intended for more than one class, a separate application is required for each class.

 Is trademark registration mandatory?